ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 constitutes an error condition and will be handled according to the error handling behaviour defined below.

-The method uses a link, in combination with a predictive value, to calculate an imputed value for a target record.
-This predictive value can either be the target variable value from the contributor's predictive record or an auxiliary variable.
+For each non-responding contributor, the method calculates a link, which corresponds to the group (imputation class) the non-responder sits within and is then multiplied by the predictive value, to calculate an imputed value for a target record.
+This predictive value can either be the target variable value from the contributor's predictive record (if available) or an auxiliary variable.
+When the imputation link is mutltiplied by the redictive record, the predictive record can take any response type (i.e. response, imputed or constructed value).

 The following imputation types comprise the complete method: